agency-fund/rpapersurvey/README.md

 ## Overview

 [PaperSurvey.io](https://www.papersurvey.io) is a platform for generating printable paper surveys and then converting the completed surveys to digital data using image recognition.
-The `rpapersurvey` R package uses the [PaperSurvey API](https://www.papersurvey.io/app/settings/developer) to interact programmatically with the service.
+The `rpapersurvey` R package uses the [PaperSurvey.io API](https://www.papersurvey.io/app/settings/developer) to interact programmatically with the service.

 API access is currently only available to customers on an Enterprise Plus plan.